Missouri Ozarks Community Action

 and others—dependent upon participant and program.

 Community Gardens brings people from all walks of life who want to connect with each other and the earth.
 There are free plots for families to plant.
 Participants can grow; tomatoes, cucumbers, onions, lettuce, flowers, herbs and much more.
-Produce is taken home by the participants to help provide health food choices.
+Produce is taken home by the participants to help provide healthy food choices.

 Tutoring and financial support for individuals who are pursuing their High School Equivalency—HiSET.
 Employment opportunities are more attainable for individuals who have their High School Diploma or equivalency.
 Through the HiSET Supports participants are enrolled in case management to give support through their journey.